Jewels creating batik fabric in Accra

 Yellow Fever Vaccine

 The Yellow Fever vaccine is the only required vaccination for entry into Ghana.
 Yellow fever is a serious disease spread through the bite of an infected mosquito.
-The vaccine does provide lifetime protection for most.
+The vaccine provides lifetime protection for most people.
 After receiving the vaccine, you should receive a stamped and signed “International Certificate of Vaccination or Prophylaxis” (Yellow Card).

-This certificate becomes valid 10 days after vaccination, so plan accordingly.
-When I arrived at ACC, airport officials were asking people at random for their Yellow Card.
-If you don’t have your vaccination proof, they will make you get the vaccine at the airport.
+This certificate becomes valid ten days after vaccination, so plan accordingly.
+When I arrived at ACC, airport officials randomly asked people for their Yellow cards.
+If you don’t have proof of immunization, they will give you the vaccine at the airport.
 However, because the vaccine takes a couple of days to work, I would advise against this.

-There are other vaccinations for Ghana that are recommended by the Centers for Disease Control.
+The Centers for Disease Control recommends other vaccinations for Ghana.
 Check out their list and consult with your health care provider or local travel clinic before you travel.

 Health Declaration Form

-All visitors (including children aged 5-12 years old) must complete the Health Declaration Form no more than three days before traveling to Ghana.
+All visitors (including children aged 5-12) must complete the Health Declaration Form no more than three days before traveling to Ghana.

 Ghana Travel Visa

-Residents of most countries are required to have a visa to enter Ghana as a tourist.
-You need to obtain your Ghana visa prior to travel to the country.
+Residents of most countries require a visa to enter Ghana as tourists.
+You must obtain your Ghana visa prior to traveling to the country.

 If you live near a consulate, I recommend you submit your application in person for a quicker turnaround time.
 The Ghana visa application consists of the following:

 I went in person to the Ghanaian consulate office in Manhattan to submit my documents and paid a $70 fee for a single-entry tourist visa.
-My visa was ready for pick-up in 2 weeks.
-If you decide to mail your visa application, allow for a month to get your visa back to you.
+My visa was ready for pick-up in two weeks.
+If you decide to mail your visa application, allow a month for it to be returned to you.

-Pro Tips: If you are submitting your application in person, make sure to bring your confirmation certificate.
-I left mine at home thinking it wouldn’t be a big deal, but it actually caused me to wait an hour and a half longer for the staff to find my passport.
+Pro Tip: If you submit your application in person, bring your confirmation certificate.
+I left mine at home, thinking it wouldn’t be a big deal, but it caused me to wait an hour and a half longer for the staff to find my passport.

 Traveler’s Health

-Malaria medications (highly recommended): During my first visit to Ghana, I didn’t take any antimalarial medications, but instead relied heavily on mosquito bite prevention.
-I treated my clothes with Permethrin and religiously applied mosquito repellent with DEET and that worked well for me.
-For my second visit, I decided to not risk it and instead took antimalarial pills.
-There are several antimalarial medication options, I was prescribed Atovaquone-proguaniL (MALARONE) and tolerated them pretty well.
+Malaria medications (highly recommended): During my first visit to Ghana, I took no antimalarial medications but relied heavily on mosquito bite prevention.
+I treated my clothes with Permethrin and religiously applied mosquito repellent with DEET, and that worked well for me.
+For my second visit, I decided not to risk it and instead took antimalarial pills.
+There are several antimalarial medication options.
+I was prescribed Atovaquone-proguaniL (MALARONE) and tolerated them pretty well.
 Talk to your provider about which malaria medication is best for you.

-Pro Tips: Many antimalarial meds require you to start taking the pills days or even weeks before your trip, so avoid waiting until the last minute to see your healthcare provider.
+Pro Tip: Many antimalarial meds require you to start taking the pills days or even weeks before your trip, so avoid waiting until the last minute to see your healthcare provider.

 Antibiotics (suggested): It’s common to get traveler’s gut while traveling in Ghana.
 I was prescribed Ciprofloxacin to treat bacterial infections if I needed it.